archesproject/arches-docs/docs/introduction/overview.rst

 Version History and Roadmap
 ---------------------------
 The Arches project uses `semantic versioning <https://en.wikipedia.org/wiki/Software_versioning>`_ to describe unique states of the software.
 Arches was initially released in October 2013 as version 1.0.
-Since then, Arches has had 7 major releases and many more minor releases and patch releases.
+Since then, Arches has had 7 major releases and many more minor releases and patch releases (see :ref:`Arches Release Process`).
 For more details about the capabilities introduced in past versions and capabilities planned for future versions, please review: https://www.archesproject.org/roadmap/

 .. important::